Natchan03/CMPT276-Project/README.md

   * The test page currently does not have the option to save notes.
   * Clicking on the “Upcoming Features” button on the navigation bar allows Alex to view all upcoming features of the application.
   * Alex can give feedback on the app by clicking the “Feedback” link, found in both the dropdown menu and footer.
 The feedback page has an option for him to enter his first name, last name, and any suggestions he would like to provide about the app.
+  * If Alex enters an incorrect YouTube URL on the “Test” page, a crash page embedded in the page will be shown where the embedded video is supposed to be.

 ## User Stories for Iterations 2 and 3